First Press Reading Series—April Event!

 The olive is among the oldest known cultivated trees in the world, grown before the written language was invented.
 In California, there are many isolated trees or fragments of old groves, such as the trees that still stand on the Woodbury campus.
 Traditionally, after harvest, oil was pressed in screw or hydraulic presses.
 The paste was subjected to increasingly high pressures with subsequent degradation in the flavor of the oil.
 Thus, the “first press” of oil was considered the most flavorful and desirable. ~ the Olive Oil Source, 2018

-At the reading series event, there will be an open mic, and everyone is invited to share a short piece and/or two minutes of reading time.
-There will also be light refreshments, music, food, and fun to be had!
+At the April 8th event, there will be an open mic, where anyone who would like to read their work is invited to share a short piece.
+There will also be light refreshments, food, and fun to be had!

 Woodbury University’s address is 7500 N Glenoaks Blvd, Burbank, CA 91504.
-There will be a guest parking available on campus, so please introduce yourself to the security guards at the entrance gate, and they will direct you to the Ahmanson Main Space.
+There is guest parking available on campus, so just introduce yourself to the security guards at the entrance gate, and they will direct you to the Ahmanson Main Space.